 Pay Per Head Software

-If you are an independent bookmaker taking bets on college football or this week’s NFL opening week, now is the time to partner with a top pay-per-head software provider.
-With WagerHome.com, you get your own customizable website, access to WagerHome’s huge menu of sports and betting options, plus EZ live betting.
+With a full schedule of college and NFL football each weekend, now is the time for independent bookmakers to join forces with a top pay-per-head software provider like WagerHome.com.
+With WagerHome as your partner, you get a customizable website, access to their huge menu of sports and wager options, plus EZ live betting.